PatarapongTaotong/pok-deng-game/README.md

 # Pok-Deng-Game
-Skooldio Homework / Submitted at 10.54 a.m.
+Skooldio Homework / Submitted on 6 April 2022 at 10.54 a.m.

 # Installation
     npm install